tutorial-3/multi-tenancy-gitops/doc/sccm-recipe.md

 ### Services - instances folder (in **multi-tenancy-gitops-services** repository)

-1. Generate values.yaml file for the SCCM Helm Chart in the `multi-tenancy-gitops-services` repo; note that the default storage class is using `managed-nfs-storage` - if you are installing on ODF, set `RWX_STORAGECLASS=ocs-storagecluster-cephfs`.:
+1. Generate values.yaml file for the SCCM Helm Chart in the `multi-tenancy-gitops-services` repo; note that the default storage class is using `managed-nfs-storage` - if you are installing on ODF, set `RWX_STORAGECLASS=thin`.:

     ```bash
     cd multi-tenancy-gitops-services/instances/ibm-sccm